Sheka Forest: Ecological Characteristics

 The area is rich in plant and animal species.
 There are over 300 higher plants, 50 mammals, 200 birds, and 20 amphibian species occurring in all habitat types within the biosphere reserve.
 There are also many endemic species, at least 55 plants and 10 birds, and 38 threatened species of flora and fauna.

 Flora

-The characteristic species of the Afromontane rainforest are a mixture of broadleaved tree species and include: Pouteria adolfi-friedericii, Syzygium guineense, Polyscias fulva, Olea welwitschii, Diospyros abyssinica, Manilkara butugi and Cordia africana.
+The characteristic species of the Afromontane rainforest are a mixture of broadleaved tree species and include: Aningeria adolfi-friederici, Syzygium guineense, Polyscias fulva, Olea welwitschii, Diospyros abyssinica, Manilkara butugi and Cordia africana.
 A discontinuous canopy of smaller trees (less than 10 m) include Allophylus abyssinicus, Chionanthus mildbraedii, Clausena anisata, Coffea arabica, and Deinbollia kilimandischarica.
 Native coffee is one of the characteristic species in the understory.
 The shrub layer includes Acanthus eminens, Dracaena fragrans, Lobelia giberroa, Senecio gigas, and others.
 Lianas and scrambling shrubs are numerous.
 Epiphytes are very common and include Canarina abyssinica, Scadox nutans, Peperomia tetraphylla, Asplenium sandersonii, Loxogramme lanceolata, different orchids, mosses, and others.